golang/website/README.md

  - `go run ./cmd/golangorg`
  - Open http://localhost:6060/ in your browser.

-See [cmd/golangorg/README.md](cmd/golangorg/README.md) for more details.
+Please see [cmd/golangorg/README.md](cmd/golangorg/README.md) for more details.

 ## Changing Content